The Burns Story

 The next morning was Naomi’s baptism at church.
 It was also the day that Naomi became ill and began projectile vomiting.
 Over the next two days, multiple trips were made back and forth to the ER and doctor’s office.
 Many calls were made to the family’s on-call pediatric service.
 Naomi’s symptoms continued to worsen and eventually became so dire that her parents had to call 911.
 Naomi was transported via ambulance to the University of Michigan C.S.
 Mott Children’s Hospital in Ann Arbor, Michigan.
 Naomi was hospitalized for two weeks, during which time numerous tests were performed to diagnose her illness.
 A serious gastrointestinal virus was suspected to be the cause of her symptoms.

-Ten days into her hospitalization, Naomi’s medical nightmare took an earth- shattering turn when a doctor informed Josh and Brenda that she suspected Naomi had been physically abused.
-The doctor contacted Children’s Protective Services (CPS) and local law enforcement.
+Ten days into her hospitalization, Naomi’s medical nightmare took an earth-shattering turn when child abuse pediatrician Doctor Bethany Mohr informed Josh and Brenda that she suspected Naomi had been physically abused.
+This determination was made based on the presence of subdural and retinal hemorrhages – bleeding on the brain and in the backs of Naomi’s eyes, symptoms that are now known to be caused by many other natural conditions, including birth trauma.
+Nevertheless CPS and local law enforcement were contacted.
 A petition was filed with the court and Naomi was taken from her parents by CPS and placed in foster care with strangers.

 Naomi remained in foster care for over seven months.
 Brenda was granted three one-hour visits per week with Naomi at the Livingston County Department of Human Services office.
 Josh was not allowed to see Naomi at all.
 A civil abuse and neglect case was opened by the Livingston County Prosecutor’s office with the ultimate goal of terminating both Josh and Brenda’s parental rights.
 The prosecutor’s office also had Josh arrested and charged with second degree felony child abuse.